 Beverly Anne Lemmerhirt was born in Slades Corners, Wisconsin, a small town just West of Milwaukee, on January 25th 1929, just as the Great Depression hit the country.
 Her parents, Roy and Marjorie Lemmerhirt, were immigrants who came over directly from Germany and her father, whom she adored (he affectionately called her “Tootsie”), insisted that the family speak only English since that was the language of their adopted country.
 Hence, although she was of pure German heritage, she never learned how to speak German.

 She grew up on a farm and was exposed to all of the things that farm life typically meant for families during the Depression.
-She was the second born of five children, with an older sister and a younger brother and sister.
+She was the second born of four children, with an older sister and a younger brother and sister.
 Although she disliked living on a farm as a teenager, in later years she would look back and was proud of the life and work ethic that farm living instilled in her children.

 The family was Lutheran, and her father and mother were very active in church work.
 As a result, Beverly was exposed to the strict church teachings that were the Lutheran way of life.
 During those formative years while experiencing farm life and the patriotism that was typical of WWII, she developed a strong sense of God and Country.